puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

-        "resource_type": <type of resource event occurred on>, "resource_title": <title of resource event occurred on>, "property": <property/parameter of resource on which event occurred>, "new_value": <new value for resource property>,
+        "resource_type": <type of resource event occurred on>, "resource_title": <title of resource event occurred on>, "property": <property/parameter of resource on which event occurred>, "name": <name of the resource on which event occurred>, "new_value": <new value for resource property>,
         "old_value": <old value of resource property>,
         "message": <description of what happened during event>,